 A surge of bloggers have started selling physical products the last few years.
 It can be profitable, but can get complicated with manufacturing, keeping inventory, shipping, returns, etc.

-I hope this gives you some ideas.
+I hope this gives you some ideas about blog monetization.
 Good luck!